percona/pmm/docs/setting-up/client/index.md

 ## Install PMM Client with a package manager {: #package-manager }

-!!! tip alert alert-secondary "Tip"
+!!! tip alert alert-success "Tip"
     If you have used `percona-release` before, disable and re-enable the repository:
     ```sh
     percona-release disable all